 Moments are times of meeting together, focused on a singular expression, practice, or conversation.
-The hope is that these times can encourage, equip, and bless those who come.
+These are times that can encourage, equip, and bless those who come.
 These are different than Gatherings, are less focused on the community, and more focused on individual time with God.

 What is a Moment?

 In addition to our core Gathering, we also come together for Monastic Moments.
 These Moments are a time in your week to step away from busy life, slow down, and meet with God through a spiritual practice.
 These Moments are done together, but with the intent of teaching you the practice so that you are comfortable enough to have a Moment any time you want on your own or with others.
 Moments are focused on a monastic-related practice or expression.
 Our hope is that you would be able to quiet yourself and enter into communion with God through these simple intentional practices.